Why sleeping next to your dog is the best health decision you can make

 The results showed that 55 percent felt more relaxed after spending time with dogs, 44 percent were more optimistic, and 44 percent worried less about everyday problems like job security and having enough money.

 Many single people enjoy the companionship of their dogs.
 Young adults often get a dog before they decide to have a baby.
-And having a dog in the home also helps many couples survive the dreaded empty nest syndrome.
+Having a dog in the home also helps many couples survive the dreaded empty-nest syndrome.

-Studies show that people who walk around the neighborhood with their dogs are more likely to start conversations with their neighbors, which helps prevent loneliness.
+Studies show that people who walk their dogs in the neighborhood are more likely to start conversations with their neighbors, which helps prevent loneliness.

 Boost heart health